aryanvx/act-study-plan/README.md

 Built-in performance tracking and test reminders

-Full-stack expansion using Flask or React

 ### Author
 > Aryan Vyahalkar
 > Student-athlete and builder.
 > Exploring how code, structure, and willpower combine to create consistent performance.

-Fork it.
-Break it.
-Improve it.
 Every iteration expands the surface area.
 And if luck is a function of that, then let’s get lucky. https://arnavchauhan.com/blog/luck#hi